Mureș (river): Name

 The river is known to be first mentioned by Herodotus in 485 BC bearing the name Maris (Μάρις).
 Strabo calls it Marisos (Μάρισος).
 It was known in Latin as the Marisus; the Mureș is also mentioned, as Morisis (Μορήσης), in a document of the Byzantine Emperor Constantine VII, in 948 AD.

 It was also known in German variously as the Mieresch, Marosch or Muresch, owing to Transylvanian Saxon settlements and prior Habsburg rule.
 It was known in Turkish as the Maroş or Muriş under the Ottomans.

+History

+Since ancient times, the Mureș River has been a heavily used waterway for both commercial traffic and strategic purposes, becoming a veritable highway for the area north of the Danube.

+Ever since the Dacian-Roman wars, control of the Mureș River has been one of the key military maneuvers that the Roman army sought to achieve in order to gain an advantage over the defensive system of the Dacian Kingdom.

+Thus, during the military operations at the beginning of Trajan's Second Dacian War, it is assumed that the vexillatio formed by the troops of Pannonia Inferior, led by Aelius Hadrianus (who would later become Emperor Hadrian), then governor of Pannonia, advanced deep into the heart of Dacia via the Mureș Valley, probably using the river fleet — the Classis Flavia Pannonica — as well.
+The existence of a collegium nautarum in Apulum is an indication that those involved in water transport in Roman times were quite numerous.
+All raw materials: gold, iron, salt, wood, were exported to Rome and other western provinces by water.
+The lack of salt in the neighboring Roman provinces (the two Pannoniae and the two Moesiae) is a good argument to explain the regularity of this massive export on the Mureș River.This fact, together with the high density of civilian habitation (through the two cities) and the presence of the legion and the governor of Dacia at Apulum, makes this the most important civilian river port in Roman Dacia.
+In fact, this is where the Mureș river highway (which connected Partiscum with the road from Lugio) intersected with the main imperial road of the province of Dacia, which crossed the most important cities north of the Danube: Dierna - Tibiscum - Ulpia Traiana - Apulum - Potaissa - Napoca - Porolissum.

 Towns and villages

 The following towns are situated along the river Mureș, from source to mouth: Toplița, Reghin, Târgu Mureș, Luduș, Ocna Mureș, Aiud, Teiuș, Alba Iulia, Geoagiu, Orăștie, Simeria, Deva, Lipova, Arad, Nădlac (all in Romania), Makó, Szeged (both in Hungary).

 The Mureș flows through the following communes (grouped by counties, from source to mouth):